 Luxembourg passport is ranked the 5th BEST ranking passport in the world.
 Luxembourg citizens enjoy visa-free or visa-on-arrival access to 186 countries and territories.

-Top 10 Richest country in the World
+Top 10 Richest Country in the World

-On an average, residents of Luxembourg earn twice as much as an American.
-With one of the least population in the world, the standard of living is great as well.
-Luxembourg economy benefits from education and specialized workers in private sectors.
+Luxembourg’s economy benefits from education and specialized workers in private sectors.
 Tax restriction in the private sector is very lax.
 The government also invests in assets and makes money externally of the private sector.

 The economy of Luxembourg was heavily into steel, once upon a time.
-With the fall of steel industry, they strengthened their asset management sectors.
+With the fall of the steel industry, they strengthened their asset management sectors.

 Luxembourg – A Tax Haven